yosymfony/HttpServer/README.md

         "yosymfony/httpserverl": "1.0.x-dev"
     }

-More informations about the package on [Packagist](https://packagist.org/packages/yosymfony/httpserver).
+More information about the package on [Packagist](https://packagist.org/packages/yosymfony/httpserver).

 ## How to use?